top of page

 This lesson confirmed the benefit of hands-on experimentation in teaching AI literacy.
 Students were engaged, challenged, and gained a more nuanced understanding of AI's capabilities and limitations than any theoretical discussion could have provided.

 One pedagogical reflection from this experience reinforced the importance of explicitly addressing complex terminology.
-While the core ideas of Accuracy, Bias, Completeness, Relevance, and Ethics were central to the lesson, considering how we introduce and reinforce such subject-specific vocabulary, particularly for our EAL learners, is an ongoing area of focus.
-Ensuring context is always clear when new terms are introduced helps comprehension for all students.
+While the core ideas of Accuracy, Bias, Completeness, Relevance, and Ethics were central to the lesson, considering how we introduce and reinforce these ideas and terms to our students is something I'd do more of next time.

-The challenges students faced, such as a "safe sandbox" AI like Magicschool eventually yielding a report despite limitations (raising questions about 'manipulating' even designed systems), or other platforms generating elaborate hallucinations, became clear teaching moments.
+The challenges students faced, such as when using a"safe sandbox" AI like Magicschool eventually yielding a report despite limitations (raising questions about 'manipulating' even designed systems), or other platforms generating elaborate hallucinations, became clear teaching moments.
 These instances underscore the importance of careful critical thinking regardless of the AI tool used.

 Ultimately, this lesson was a meaningful step in cultivating critical data literacy.
 Students didn't just learn about AI; they actively practiced verifying its outputs against original sources, analyzing its biases, and considering the ethical implications of data interpretation.
 This hands-on, problem-solving approach to AI integration helps our students become informed, confident, and responsible digital citizens, capable of navigating the complex data landscapes of the future.